KSNauman/KSNauman/README.md

 I strongly believe in consistent effort, deep learning, and building practical projects that solve real problems.
 Every day, I aim to improve a little more and move closer to my long-term goals.

+### 📚 What I'm Hustling On

+- Solving DSA daily to strengthen my problem-solving skills
+- Exploring new topics and advanced concepts in the MERN stack
+- Building a WhatsApp chatbot inspired by WeChat
+- **Actively understanding the codebase of Meshery (an open-source CNCF project) and contributing to it**

 ## Contact Me
 <p>
   <a href="https://linkedin.com/in/k-s-nauman-ahmed-7212022aa/" target="_blank">